-21.1 The council, in consultation with its Safety Advisory Group (SAG), intends to establish a protocol for large scale and outdoor events, which organisers will be recommended to adopt.
+21.1 The council, in consultation with its Safety Advisory Group (SAG), has established a protocol for large scale and outdoor events, which organisers will be recommended to adopt.
 Notwithstanding this the council will encourage organisers of such events to approach council officers at the earliest opportunity to discuss the arrangements for the licensed activities involved.
 This may include the production of a substantial operating schedule.
-The council will offer advice and assistance to organisers about its preparation through the Safety Advisory Group.
+The council will offer advice and assistance to organisers about it's preparation through the Safety Advisory Group.

-21.2 In producing operating schedules for such events the organisers should have regard to the following documents:

-- The Event Safety Guide A Guide to Health, Safety and Welfare at Music and similar events (HSE 1999) (The Purple Book) ISBN 0 7176 2453 6 - Managing Crowds Safely (HSE 2000) ISBN 07176 1834 X - 5 Steps to Risk Assessment: Case Studies (HSE 1998) ISBN 07176 15804 - The Guide to Safety at Sports Grounds (HMSO, 1997) (The Green Guide) ISBN 0 11 300095 2 - Safety Guidance for Street Arts, Carnival Procession and Large Scale Performances published by the Independent Street Arts Network, obtainable through www. streetartnetwork.org/pages/publications.
+- 21.2 In producing operating schedules for such events the organisers should have regard to the following documents: - The Event Safety Guide A Guide to Health, Safety and Welfare at Music and similar events (HSE 1999) (The Purple Book) ISBN 0 7176 2453 6 - Managing Crowds Safely (HSE 2000) ISBN 07176 1834 X - 5 Steps to Risk Assessment: Case Studies (HSE 1998) ISBN 07176 15804 - The Guide to Safety at Sports Grounds (HMSO, 1997) (The Green Guide) ISBN 0 11 300095 2 - Safety Guidance for Street Arts, Carnival Procession and Large Scale Performances published by the Independent Street Arts Network, obtainable through www.streetartnetwork.org/pages/publications.

-22 Enforcement
+22.0 Enforcement

-22.1 The licensing authority intends to establish protocols with the police, and other enforcement agencies.
-The protocols will provide for the targeting of agreed problems and high risk premises which require greater attention, while providing a lighter touch in respect of low risk or well run premises.

-22.2 The council will seek to work actively with the police, fire and any other relevant authority to enforce licensing legislation.
-It expects the police to share information about licensees and licensed premises under the Crime and Disorder Act 1998 and its common law powers, and to consult closely with the council when any enforcement action may be required.
-22.3 In general, action will only be taken in accordance with agreed enforcement principles and in line with the council's own enforcement policy, which strives for consistency, transparency and proportionality.
+- 22.1 The licensing authority has established protocols with the police, and other enforcement agencies.
+The protocols will provide for the targeting of agreed problems and high risk premises which require greater attention, while providing a lighter touch in respect of low risk or well run premises. - 22.2 The council will seek to work actively with the police, fire and any other relevant authority to enforce licensing legislation.
+It expects the police to share information about licensees and licensed premises under the Crime and Disorder Act 1998 and its common law powers, and to consult closely with the council when any enforcement action may be required. - 22.3 In general action will only be taken in accordance with agreed enforcement principles and in line with the council's own enforcement policy, which strives for consistency, transparency and proportionality.
+The licensing authority recognises the Hampton principles of inspection and enforcement along with the Regulators Compliance Code.

-23 Administration, exercise and delegation of functions
+23.0 Administration, Delegation and Exercise of Functions

-23.1 The 2003 Act provides that decisions and functions may be taken and carried out by licensing committees, licensing subcommittees, or in appropriate cases by officers supporting the licensing authority, under a scheme of delegations.
-The licensing authority will follow the scheme of delegations outlined in paragraph 3.63 of the guidance issued under section 182 of the Licensing Act 2003.
+23.1 The 2003 Act provides that decisions and functions may be taken and carried out by Icensing committees, licensing sub-committees, or in appropriate cases by officers supporting the licensing authority, under a scheme of delegations.
+The licensing authority will follow the scheme of delegations outlined in paragraph 13.79 of the guidance issued under section 182 of the Licensing Act 2003.
 The purpose of the scheme of delegations is to assist with the speedy determination of applications, in a cost effective and efficient manner.